 - StructureSize (2 bytes): The client MUST set this to 48, indicating the size of an SMB2 LOCK Request with a single SMB2\LOCK\ELEMENT structure.
 This value is set regardless of the number of locks that are sent. - LockCount (2 bytes): MUST be set to the number of SMB2\LOCK\ELEMENT structures that are contained in the Locks[] array.
-The lock count MUST be greater than or equal to 1. - LSN-LockSequenceNumber,LockSequenceIndex (4 bits):bytes): A 32-bit unsigned integer.
-In the SMB 2.0.2 dialect, this field is unused and MUST be 9reserved.
+The lock count MUST be greater than or equal to 1. - LockSequenceNumber,LockSequenceIndex (4 bytes): A 32-bit unsigned integer.
+In the SMB 2.0.2 dialect, this field is unused and MUST be reserved.
 The client MUST set this to 0, and the server MUST ignore it on receipt.
-In all other dialects, a 4-bit integer valuethis field is interpreted as LockSequenceNumber and LockSequenceIndex fields.
+In all other dialects, this field is interpreted as LockSequenceNumber and LockSequenceIndex fields.